CitizenJ/BlazorApp/README.md

  STRUCTURE

- The most relevants parts of this application are divided in four layers, physically represented as folders containing relevant files.
+ The most relevant parts of this application are divided in four layers, physically represented as folders containing relevant files.
 These are as follows:

  - Data
    - DataService.cs: Class containing the public database-related functions that are called from the webpage, which then make function calls to DataAccessLayer.cs to actually execute these functions.
 Some of these are executed asynchronously as Tasks.